awsdocs/iam-user-guide/doc_source/id_credentials_ssh-keys.md

 + To create an SSH public key and associate it with an IAM user, see [For SSH Connections on Linux, macOS, or Unix](http://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-ssh-unixes.html) or see [For SSH Connections on Windows](http://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-ssh-windows.html) in the *AWS CodeCommit User Guide*\.

 **Note**
-IAM accepts public keys in the OpenSSH RSA format only with a maximum length of 2048 bits\.
+IAM accepts public keys in the OpenSSH RSA format only with a minimum length of 2048 bits and a maximum length of 16384 bits\.
 If you provide your public key in another format, you will see an error message stating that the key format is not valid\.

 ## Use HTTPS with the AWS CLI Credential Helper and AWS CodeCommit<a name="access-keys-code-commit"></a>